Glossary for Incendium

-Every world needs a glossary.
-This one is a work in progress and will be updated with each addition to the series.
+This is a work in progress that will be updated with each addition to the series.

 Advocia—a planet of many universities, courts and libraries of intergalactic law codes.
 Their high court often resolves disputes between dominions with conflicting laws, particularly in matters of international trade, borders and throughways for transit.
 Venero trained as a lawyer on Advocia, and his brother Celo knew that Venero’s father was from there.

 Argeta—a system which is the source of the highest grade of silicon.
 The ore is particularly fine on some of the outer Argetan moons.
 The Argetans have a persistent problem with the Gloria Furore stealing their ore when it is in transit between those distant moons and the refinery on their home planet.
 Anguissa took a contract to deliver the ore, pitting herself against the notorious space pirates.